-I also have 1 un-registered "rescue" mare, a silver dapple pinto we have named "Misty"....that has been vet checked and confirmed in foal to a much bigger stallion with an un-known due date.
-Misty will stay here at Redbud til she foals out, then we will be looking for the perfect forever home for her ...and her foal if all goes well.
+I also have 1 un-registered "rescue" mare, a silver dapple pinto we have named "Misty"....that was bred to a much bigger stallion before she came here.
+Misty foaled a handsome colt on April 15th as soon as he is weaned we will be looking for the perfect forever home for Misty.
 If you think you might be interested in giving this sweet older mare a good forever home.... please email me for more info & photos of Misty.

 Proud member of these registries...click the logo to go to each website for more info